 American Smooth is comprised of four dances: Slow Waltz, Tango, Foxtrot, and Viennese Waltz.

-The greatest difference between American Smooth and International Standard is the couple’s freedom to break frame and open up into big sweeping lines.
+The greatest difference taught in American Smooth dance classes versus International Standard is the couple’s freedom to break frame and open up into big sweeping lines.
 American Smooth, often abbreviated as “Smooth”, combines aspects of Standard, Latin, and Ballet.
 When people watch “Dancing With the Stars” on TV or old Fred Astaire movies, they are watching Smooth, not Standard.

 Smooth danced at a high level makes beautiful use of counter-balance, ballet lines, and dynamic movement.
 It is an excellent choice for solo performances, as the ability to break frame and separate gives a couple more opportunity to fully express the subtleties of a particular piece of music.